-The Monkey Forest area is sanctified by the local community, and some parts of it are not open to view by the public.
-Sacred areas of the temples are closed to everyone except those willing to pray and wear traditional Balinese religious attire.
+The Monkey Forest area is sanctified by the local community and some parts of it are not open to view by the public.
+Sacred areas of the temples are closed to everyone except those willing to pray and wear proper Balinese praying attire.

 .: Map of Ubud Monkey Forest :.

 TAGS: Ubud, Monkey, Forest, Reserve, Hindu, Temple, Bali, Indonesia